RubyAfterAll/spicerack/README.md

 ### Release

-💁‍ Please remember to keep the `CHANGELOG` up to date!
+💁‍ Please remember to keep all the `CHANGELOGS` up to date!

 This is a monorepo which contains several gems designed to build and release together.